-Figure 4- 36.
+Figure 4- 37.
 Time Zone and DST Settings Page

-Parameter Description Daylight Saving Time State Use this pull-down menu to enable or d isable the DST Settings.
+Parameter Description Daylight Saving Time State Use this pull-down menu to Enable or Disable the DST Settings.
 Daylight Saving Time Offset in Minutes Use this pull-down menu to specify the amount of time that will constitute your local DST offset - 30, 60, 90, or 120 minutes.
 Time Zone Offset from GMT in +/- HH:MM Use these pull-down menus to specify your local time zone's offset from Greenwich Mean Time (GMT.)

+DST Repeating Repeating mode

+Settings

-DST Repeating Settings Repeating - Using repeating mode will enable DST seasonal time adjustment.
+Using repeating mode will enable DST seasonal time adjustment.
 Repeating mode requires that the DST beginning and ending date be specified using a formula.
 For example, specify to begin DST on Saturday during the second week of April and end DST on Sunday during the last week of October.

-From: Which Day Should be From: Which Week.
+From: Which Day

+Should be From: Which Week.
 Enter the week of the month that DST will start.

 From: Day of Week Enter the day of the week that DST will start on.

 From: Month Enter the month DST will start on.

-From: time in HH:MM Enter the time of day that DST will start on.
-To: Which Day Should be be To: Which Week.
+To: Which Day

+Should be be To: Which Week.
 Enter the week of the month the DST will end.

 To: Day of Week Enter the day of the week that DST will end.

 To: Month Enter the month that DST will end.

 To: time in HH:MM Enter the time DST will end.

-DST Annual Settings Annual - Using annual mode will enable DST seasonal time adjustment.
-Annual mode requires that the DST beginning and ending date be specified consisely.
-For example, specify to begin DST on April 3 and end DST on October 14.
+Using annual mode will enable DST seasonal time adjustment.
+Annual on October 14.

+DST Annual Settings mode requires that the DST beginning and ending date be specified consisely.
+For example, specify to begin DST on April 3 and end DST

 From: Month Enter the month DST will start on, each year.

 From: Day Enter the day of the week DST will start on, each year.

+From: Time in

+HH:MM

-From: time in HH:MM Enter the time of day DST will start on, each year.
+Enter the time of day DST will start on, each year.

 To: Month Enter the month DST will end on, each year.

 To: Day Enter the day of the week DST will end on, each year.

-To: time in HH:MM Enter the time of day that DST will end on, each year.
+To: Time in HH:MM Enter the time of day that DST will end on, each year.

+Click Apply to implement changes made to the Time Zone and DST window.